Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Introduction

-In this paper we explore on the design and effective learning of space-time transformers for predictive tasks such as early recognition and anticipation.
+In this paper we explore the design and effective learning of space-time transformers for predictive tasks such as early recognition and anticipation.
 Transformers have replaced recurrent models in ML applications of language processing and also partly in computer vision.
 Latest work demonstrates that convolution-free, pure transformer architectures can compete with video CNNs on action classification~\cite{DBLP:journals/corr/abs-2102-05095,DBLP:journals/corr/abs-2103-15691}.
 Timely enough, in this paper we investigate whether they can replace LSTMs on video predictive tasks, where LSTMs are still the common modeling paradigm of best performing methods.
 To verify this, we propose a novel higher order recurrent layer whose core element is a spatial-temporal decomposition of self-attention for video.
 It is higher order as it maintains a state queue in the attention mechanism to keep track of previously recorded information.
 It is recurrent in the way the queue is updated at each time step.
-Our layer is lightweight and has a transparent design, and achieves state of the art competitive performance without bells and whistles when deployed for early action recognition and anticipation.
-Competitors explicitly unfold over anticipation intervals to predict the future while in our evaluation we do not (yet) leverage such task-specific design.
-We believe this is promising evidence of causal predictive capacity that we attribute to our recurrent higher order design of self-attention.
+Our layer is lightweight and has a transparent design, and achieves state of the art competitive performance when deployed for early action recognition and anticipation.

-\section{Related work}
+\section{Related Work}

-Our work is related to past research on video action recognition, early action recognition and activity anticipation.

-\subsection{Action Recognition}
+\subsubsection{Action Recognition.}